 But you probably won’t even pay attention to the rocky descent when you see the views of Hong Kong in front!

-Needless to say, I loved the scenery while descending on this shortcut that I even forgot about the sun beating down on me.
-Add to that, the silver grass that grows all over Tate’s Cairn during the cooler months really enhances the beauty of this hike!
+Needless to say, I loved the scenery while descending on this shortcut so much that I forgot about the sun beating down on me.
+Add to that, the silver grass that grows all over Tate’s Cairn during the cooler months enhances the beauty of this hike!

-Once the shortcut leaves the open views and enters the shaded area, there are a few sections that are very steep.
+Once the shortcut leaves the open views and enters the shaded area, there are a few very steep sections.
 Thankfully, hikers have left ropes here to help navigate the trail.

 Once in the shade, the trail ends soon and connects with Jat’s Incline.
 Simply follow the steps around the catchwater drain to return to the road.